AbwlfazlMousavi/ChatGPT-RTLChecker-Chrome/README.md

 For any queries or suggestions, please reach out to me at Musavii.ab@gmail.com.

 ## Acknowledgments
-A special thanks to [anyone you'd like to acknowledge, if applicable].
+A special thanks to Hassan Ghambari to propose the idea of this extension.

 ---